2020 Tour — Frequently Asked Questions

 How many appraisers will you have at the event?

-There will be about 70 appraisers, covering at least 24 different specialty categories at each event.
+There will be about 70 appraisers, covering approximately 23 different category areas.

 Which appraisers will be at each event?